MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-report-filter-preview.md

 ![Restrict changing filter type](media/power-bi-report-filter-preview/power-bi-filter-restrict-change.png)

-## Coming soon
+## Next steps

-In coming months we plan to incorporate the following improvements:
-- Ability to change the order of filter cards
-- More formatting options

 Give the new filter experience a try.
-Provide us your feedback for this feature and how we can continue to improve this experience.
+Give us your feedback for this feature, and how we can continue to improve it, on the [Power BI Ideas site](https://ideas.powerbi.com/forums/265200-power-bi).

-## Next steps

 [How to use report filters](consumer/end-user-report-filter.md) [Filters and highlighting in reports](power-bi-reports-filters-and-highlighting.md)